oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 :file:`Classes/BagBuilder/Event.php` and :file:`Classes/BagBuilder/Registration.php`
 for available properties and methods.

-There are 7 types of lists Your implementation must handle:
+There are 7 types of lists your implementation must handle:

 * topic list (`topic_list`)
 * seminar list (`seminar_list`)